Live Blogging Twitter, Real Time Search & SEO

 Don’t spam the world to create ambient buzz.
 You need a human behind your twitter stream.
 It’s all about smart automation.
 You need to be engaged.

 The thing I can’t fathom is that people still tweet asking for cheap hotels and airfare.
 I always assumed most people already know where to look.
-Kombolcha Spam idea: tweet keyword relevant questions so that you can answer them with your corporate account?
+Spam idea: tweet keyword relevant questions so that you can answer them with your corporate account?

 Instead of creating several twitter accounts, try creating granular twitter lists and promoting those.